 Get more info on visiting Nobbys Beach.

-2. Newcastle Ocean Baths
+2. Newcastle Ocean Baths – CLOSED FOR RENOVATIONS

 With its Art Deco facade, Newcastle Ocean Baths is an iconic swimming spot with lifeguard services provided 7 days a week all year round.
 With its pool depth, it’s best suited to kids who can swim or wear a swim vest.
-The complex is divided into two area – a general swimming area and a separate area for those wishing to swim laps.
+The complex is divided into two areas – a general swimming area and a separate area for those wishing to swim laps.
 Baths are closed for cleaning once a week so make sure you check the cleaning schedule.

 3. Canoe Pool

 Located next to Newcastle Ocean Baths, the Canoe Pool is a favourite with local families.
 It’s a shallow wading pool that’s perfect for splashing, swimming, surfing and building sandcastles.
-The water levels in the pool depend on the amount of sand that’s been washed in or washed away from the pool.
+The water levels in the pool depends on the amount of sand that’s been washed in or washed away from the pool.
 Recommended for kids under 5.

 Get more info on visiting The Canoe Pool.